How to use Bash with Windows 10 Anniversary Update

-My name is Ito and I am an infrastructure engineer.
+My name is Ito and I am an infrastructure engineer

 The Windows 10 Anniversary Update has finally arrived!

-which allows you to use Bash on Windows.
+which lets you use Bash on Windows.

 Trying out the evaluation version of Bash on Ubuntu on Windows | Beyond Inc.